lbalazscs/Pixelitor/Developing.md

 1. Install [Maven](https://maven.apache.org/install.html)
 2. Check the Maven installation with `mvn --version`
-3. Execute `mvn clean package` in the main directory (where the pom.xml file is), this will create an executable jar in the `target` subdirectory
+3. Execute `mvn clean package` in the main directory (where the pom.xml file is), this will create an executable jar in the `target` subdirectory.
+If you didn't change anything, or if you only changed translations/icons, then you can skip the tests by running `mvn clean package -Dmaven.test.skip=true` instead.